lofcz/SimplexRpgEngine/README.md

 ### Aim of v3

 - Engine build on top of MonoGame FW
-- Tiled serves as primary room editor
+- Room editor works as 60 fps GameWindow, thus allowing for editor events
 - Implement as much of GMS pipeline into C# as possible
 - Upgrade outdated concepts of GMS